justinjiajia/personalwiki/mapreduce_app.md

 ```

-the command `mvn
-package` will execute the package phase and all prior phases of the default lifecycle.
-But you can skip certain prior phases by using the `maven.*.skip` property, e.g., `mvn package –Dmaven.test.skip=true`
+the command `mvn package` will execute the package phase and all prior phases of the default lifecycle.
+But you can skip certain prior phases by using the `maven.*.skip` property, e.g., `mvn package -Dmaven.test.skip=true`.

- The `clean` lifecycle handles the deletion of
-temporary files and generated artifacts from the
+ The `clean` lifecycle handles the deletion of temporary files and generated artifacts from the target directory.
-target directory

 ```bash